 - What are the new tests our lab is using to diagnose HIV and other sexually transmitted infections?

-- How should I answer patient questions about emerging diseases, such as Zika and MERS?
+- How should I answer patient questions about vaccine safety?

 The 2022 program has been enhanced for distance learning.
 In addition to being live streamed, all sessions will be recorded and made available to participants for online viewing for 60 days after the end of the course.